ProximaCA/markdown-cv/index.md

 <img src="b.jpg" alt="Profile Picture" width="300" height="300" style="border-radius:50%; display:block; margin:auto;">

-# Brok3 – Fullstack Developer & AI Innovator
+# Brok3 – Fullstack Developer & AI Builder

 ## Profile

 A highly motivated Fullstack Developer with a proven track record in web development, blockchain, 3D/VR/AR, and AI-driven solutions.
 With deep expertise in Python and JavaScript, I excel at delivering innovative projects—from scalable web applications to cutting-edge AI agents.
-Recognized as an early adopter of ChatGPT (first user, April 2021) and an active developer of AI agents since 2023, I bring a unique blend of technical mastery and creative problem-solving to every project.
+Recognized as an early adopter of AI and an active developer of AI agents since 2023, I bring a unique blend of technical mastery and creative problem-solving to every project.

 ## Contact Information